 I work for the architectural firm that oversaw the restoration and addition to the chapel and though I had the fortune of taking part in many aspects of design and construction, a vast majority of my efforts were spent on the design and coordination of the exhibits about Mother Cabrini's life and work and the recreation of the bedroom where she died.

 The Shrine sits on the property of the former Columbus Hospital, a hospital Mother Cabrini founded in Chicago in 1905.
 It is the place where Mother Cabrini died in 1917.
 Along with the other sisters in the order that she founded, she spent her life helping the less fortunate by providing health care, education, and spiritual enrichment services.
 She ultimately founded 67 missions around the world and the Missionary Sisters continue their work today with the help of other organizations, religious, and lay people.
+The exhibits that I designed were a collaborative effort with historian Ellen Skerrett and conservators, Bernacki & Associates.
+It was a once in a lifetime opportunity to work on a project that pushed my skills and creativity and served a purpose that seemed much greater than the typical architectural projects that I work on.

 The walls were covered with large custom-printed wallpapers with iconic images of institutions where Mother Cabrini worked, a map of her travels, and other aspects of the history of her life.
 Quotes by Mother Cabrini and testimonies of her work and life by others were carefully chosen and adhered to the walls with vinyl lettering.
 The wall coverings are the backdrop for supplemental images, text panels, and carefully arranged display cases showcasing objects that belonged to Mother Cabrini.